arcana-lab/heartbeatcompiler/README.md

 ## Building HBC
 To build and install HBC: run `make` from the repository root directory.
+This command will automatically download and install the correct version of [NOELLE](https://github.com/arcana-lab/noelle).

+## Uninstalling HBC
 Run `make clean` from the root directory to clean the repository.

 Run `make uninstall` from the root directory to uninstall the HBC installation.